 [Section 14A inserted by No. 33 of 1983 s.
 9.]

 14B.
-Painting carried out by partnership, company, etc.
+Painting carried out by partnership, company etc.

 (1) Where any painting is carried out by a partnership, the partners therein shall cause —

 (a) the painting to be managed and supervised by one of the partners who is registered under this Act or by an employee of the partners who is so registered, and shall cause the standards of workmanship and the materials employed in the painting to be those determined by the partner or the employee so registered; and